llywelynhughes/LAT/README.md

 [![View LAT on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://uk.mathworks.com/matlabcentral/fileexchange/128554-lat)

 The Lattice Analysis Tool (LAT) software is a matlab-based application, which can also be run as a standalone software for non-matlab users.
-LAT has the capabilities to analyse any image format such as JPEG, PNG, TIFF & BMP with automatic scaled measurements of the area, diameter, perimeter and centroid of each region, while also calculating averages, standard deviations and planar porosity.
+LAT has the capabilities to analyse any image format such as JPEG, PNG & BMP with automatic scaled measurements of the area, diameter, perimeter and centroid of each region, while also calculating averages, standard deviations and planar porosity.
 The tool has been tailored for additively manufactured lattice structures but also successfully trialed for heat exchanger channels and nanofluidic particle analysis.
+NOTE: .tif images are incompatible with some functions of the image processing toolbox.

 # Latest Release
 v2.1 - Automatic binarisation thresholding with Otsu method and removed bug with UIFigure disapearing behind window when uigetfile is used.